bernardpeh/practical-symfony-3/manuscript/Chapter_12.md

 {% endblock main_menu %}
 ```

+This way of filtering menu access is rather stupid but serves ok as an exercise for now.
+We will talk about a better way to user manage our admin area in the later chapters.
 Let us also create a profile link for the user link on the top right

 ```
-# app/Resources/easy_admin/layout.html.twig
+# app/Resources/EasyAdminBundle/views/default/dashboard.html.twig

 {% block user_menu %}
     <span class="sr-only">{{ 'user.logged_in_as'|trans(domain = 'EasyAdminBundle') }}</span>